 Meet the person who represented Malaysia at the Alpine World Ski Championships and Asian Winter Games this year – Othman Mirzan, our nation’s first alpine ski racer.

 This year, there were two Malaysian representatives at the Alpine World Ski Championships.
 They also competed at the 2017 Asian Winter Games last February, finishing in the Top 25 above other Southeast Asian nations.

 Meet the person who proudly bore our flag at both international events – Othman Mirzan, Malaysia’s first alpine ski racer.

-Yes, Malaysia, known for our hot and humid tropical climate, has a national team of alpine ski racers.
-In fact, the association, known as Ski Malaysia, has been around for three years now, thanks to Othman, who founded the association not just to be a part of it, but also to support his younger sister, Khadijah Mirzan.
+Yes, Malaysia – though known for our hot and humid tropical climate – has a national team of alpine ski racers.
+In fact, the association, known as Ski Malaysia, has been around for three years now thanks to Othman, who founded the association not just to be a part of it, but also to support his younger sister, Khadijah Mirzan.

 An act of support

-However, the joke developed into an ambition when Khadijah formally took up the sport.
+However, the joke developed into ambition when Khadijah formally took up the sport.

 “My sister went to a ski academy first and I was thinking, ‘what would be the best way for me to support her?’
 I wanted to make sure that she could ski for Malaysia and the only way of doing that is setting up a national association,” Othman reveals.

-Thus, that was what he set out to do at the age of 17, and with the support of our Minister of Youth and Sports, Khairy Jamaluddin, he founded Ski Malaysia a year later.
+Thus, that was what he set out to do at the age of 17, and with the support of the Minister of Youth and Sports at the time, he founded Ski Malaysia a year later.

 When he turned 20, Othman decided that he wanted to be a ski racer as well, so he moved to Maine, United States, to learn the sport and secure himself a place in the ski team at the University of Colorado, Boulder.